-It's extremely difficult to estimate trail camera battery life.
+It's extremely difficult to estimate trail and wildlife camera battery life.
 Variables include number of pictures taken, percentage of day to night photos, temperature and power consumption characteristics unique to each camera.

 Even if you're not a "technical wizard," these numbers indicate how well each model compares relative to industry peers.